Islamic religious police: Nigeria

 Nigeria has twelve northern states where Islam is the dominant religion.
 In these states, religious police are organized under the name hisbah.
-In 1999, several states declared the adoption of full sharia law, leading to the establishment of institutions such as sharia and Zakat commissions, along with bodies tasked with "promoting Islamic virtue" and discouraging vice.
+In 1999, several states declared the adoption of full sharia, leading to the establishment of institutions such as sharia and Zakat commissions, along with bodies tasked with "promoting Islamic virtue" and discouraging vice.

 As of 2016, hisbah organizations varied significantly by state.
 In larger states such as Kano and Zamfara, they were formally sanctioned, organized, and funded, with thousands of salaried staff.
 In other states, such as Gombe, they operated entirely on a volunteer basis, while in some states, such as Borno, they existed only nominally.

 According to Human Rights Watch, many hisbah members lack formal education, legal training, or knowledge of law enforcement procedures.
 Although there are no codified rules governing their operations, they are generally understood to be empowered to arrest offenders, but not to enter private homes or conduct surveillance based only on suspicion.
 In practice, however, these privacy protections have often been ignored.
 While hisbah groups have been responsible for floggings and beatings of suspected offenders, Human Rights Watch reported no cases of killings by hisbah as of 2004, distinguishing them from some vigilante groups.
 The organization has also noted that no women were serving as hisbah members.

-In Kano State, the Kano State Hisbah Corps was formally established by the state government in 2003, institutionalizing previously local and privately organized hisbah groups.
+In Kano State, the Hisbah Corps was formally established by the state government in 2003, institutionalizing previously local and privately organized hisbah groups.
 It operates under a Hisbah Board that includes government officials, secular police officers, and religious leaders, and is decentralized into local units overseen by community committees.
 The Hisbah Corps does not have authority to execute arrests and is permitted to carry only non-lethal weapons for self-defence.
 Officers observing violations of sharia are expected to notify the Nigeria Police Force (NPF).
 Duties of the Corps include mediating disputes on a voluntary basis, verbally warning individuals against infractions, maintaining order during religious events, and providing assistance in disaster response.

 The Hisbah Corps has had a contentious relationship with the NPF, which has frequently refused to cooperate in enforcing religious law, and has on multiple occasions arrested hisbah members for trespassing on private property.

 In 2020, the Kano State Hisbah Board destroyed approximately 1,975,000 bottles of beer valued at over ₦200 million (US$500,000) that had been confiscated in metropolitan Kano.
 That same year, reports described frustration among some youths in northern Nigeria, particularly in Kaduna State, regarding strict enforcement measures.
 Allegations included punishment for certain hairstyles, restrictions on women and girls using mobile phones or wearing sunglasses, and other perceived intrusions into personal freedoms.